tminhduc2811/me-myself-n-i/README.md

 - Live at https://tmduc.com/
 - Deploy automatically with Vercel.
 - Publish a new post in the `posts` directory to re-generate 🚀 the static site automatically.
-- Markdown contents are supported.
+- Markdown contents are supported with fast refresh.